nehiljain/talks/airflow-summit-2020/presentation.md

 ## Let us consider

-- The pipeline failed <br> after a few days of productionization
+- The pipeline failed in production
-- Now I want to focus on issues
+- Shift focus on to issues, comments
 - Gitlab released a new version of API
 - I want to analyze other apache projects too
 - Github produced similar insights and their numbers didn't match mine

 ^
 - failed because
-  - data broke, null values in the index column
+  - data broke, null values
 - issues, comments etc
 - schema changes, analysts usage
+- redo work for other repos
 - loss of trust

 ---

 ## 🙋 Been there done that? 🙋‍♂️

+^
+At this point, non virtually see people

 ---

 ## Classify the problems

 - Toil
+- Cannot scale Data Analytics
 - Data Discovery
 - Data Trust
 - Throw over the boundary
 - Ambiguous ownership
-- Cannot scale Data Analytics

 ^
+- data analytics pipeline out of all pipelines
+- You get attention when things are broken
-- toil
+- Toil
   - requirements keep changing
   - tightly coupled components need tweaking
   - hire data engineer per data analyst
 - Imp tables not documented
-- You get attention when things are broken
 - Testing
 - Most breakages are caused by others
-- long cycle to delivery
+- Long cycle to delivery
-- Documentation

 ---